Skip to main content

 AI Models are Antisemitic

-Jewish people rank 2nd for most harm before alignment training and 1st after alignment training.
+Jewish people rank 2nd for most harm before safety training and 1st after safety training.

 Mistral-7BRLHF steered